cmacdougald/GAME2338/semesterproject.md

+# Overview

 You will work with 3-4 other students on this assignment.
 This group project consists of 5 parts.

 Select a free online game that can be accessed by anyone without registration.
 This games need to contain more than two or three functions.

-# Part One: Test Project Kick-Off
+# Test Project Kick-Off

 You and your team have been tasked with validating the functionality of your selected game.
 Assign some basic tasks to each member of the group.

 Develop a project schedule to include the following tasks at a minimum

-Game Selection Start Date/End Date - NLT October 25, 2017 Person(s) Assigned
+Game Selection Start Date/End Date - NLT Person(s) Assigned

 Develop Schedule Start Date/End Date - NLT October 25, 2017 Person(s) Assigned